bitwarden/contributing-docs/docs/architecture/deep-dives/authorization.md

 ### Use 404 errors

 If authorization fails, return a 404 Not Found error to the client.
-This avoids disclosing whether the resource exists to a user who is not permitted to access it (i.e. neither confirm nor deny).
+This avoids disclosing whether the resource exists to a user who is not permitted to access it, preventing enumeration.

 Do not use 401 Unauthorized.

+### Do not put validation logic in handlers

+Authorization determines whether the user is permitted to carry out the action, not whether the action itself is valid.

+Put validation logic in your command, not in the authorization handler.

 ### Multiple handlers for a resource